LEARNING GUIDE

 What is the main difference between trading and investing?

-According to studies, what percentage of day traders lose money?
+According to the Brazilian futures study mentioned, what percentage of day traders lose money?

 What should you never trade with?